Behavioral Consistency Validation for LLM Agents: An Analysis of Trading-Style Switching through Stock-Market Simulation: Rationale-Centric Case Studies

 \textbf{Setting.} On 2024-08-06, at a scheduled style review point, a wealth-differentiation-sensitive agent with strong wealth salience and strong herding switches from fundamental to technical.
 At the time of review, technical style is the majority in the population, with 25 agents adopting the technical style compared to 7 with the fundamental style.
 The counterfactual comparison indicates a positive wealth advantage for the opposite style, with a wealth gap of 8137.78.

 \textbf{Rationale evidence.} The switch rationale jointly cites relative style performance and population-level adoption:

 \textbf{Interpretation.} This case aligns with the agent’s design assumptions.
 As a strong/consistent wealth-differentiation-sensitive agent, it frames switching as a response to the wealth gap between styles, explicitly linking the decision to return maximization.
-As a strong herding agent, it further treats broad adoption of the opposite style as an additional profit signal, yielding a switch justification that combines relative style performance with social adoption at evaluation time.
+As a strong herding agent, it further treats broad adoption of the opposite style as an additional profit signal, yielding a switch justification that combines